 |8 shutter flaps per second||5 shutter flaps per second|

 |500 shots per battery charge||440 shots per battery charge|

 |156 x 158 x 80 mm, 1585 g||132 x 101 x 78 mm, 555 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-1D and the Canon EOS Rebel T6i?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs T6i

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon T6i.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably smaller (46 percent) than the Canon 1D.
 Moreover, the T6i is substantially lighter (65 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the T6i does not feature any corresponding weather-sealing.